Equidistribution of $q$-orbits of closed geodesics: Background

-Let $N$ be prime and consider the modular curve $Y_0(N)=\Gamma_0(N)\backslash \Hb$.
+Let $N$ be prime and consider the level $N$ modular surface $Y_0(N)=\Gamma_0(N)\backslash \Hb$.
 Then the compactification $X_0(N)=\overline{Y_0(N)}$ is a compact Riemann surface of genus $g=\frac{N}{12}+O(1)$ (see e.g. \cite[Proposition 1.40]{Sh94}).
 Recall that the integral singular homology group sits as a lattice inside the real homology (see e.g. \cite[Chapter 2]{Hatcher02})

-which in turn sits inside the complex homology group $H_1(Y_0(p),\C)$, and similarly for cohomology.
+which in turn sits inside the complex homology group $H_1(Y_0(N),\C)$, and similarly for cohomology.
 We have the cap product pairing

-between integral homology and cohomology which identifies $H^1(Y_0(p),\Z)$ with the linear dual $H_1(Y_0(p),\Z)^\ast$.
-This extends by linearity to a pairing between real and complex (co)-homology.
+between integral homology and cohomology which identifies $H^1(Y_0(N),\Z)$ with the linear dual $H_1(Y_0(N),\Z)^\ast$.
+This extends by linearity to a pairing between real and complex (co)homology.

 Given a harmonic differential $1$-form on $Y_0(N)$ we get a complex cohomology class defined by integration against cycles.
 Explicitly, if $f\in \mathcal{M}_2(\Gamma_0(N))$ is a holomorphic form of weight $2$ and level $N$ then